+Get "fit for randomness" [with Ontonix UK] The trend to articulate product offering is putting pressure on manufacturing companies like never before.
+Therefore, the complexity of modern products and of the associated manufacturing processes is rapidly increasing.
+High complexity, as we know, is a prelude to vulnerability.
+It is a fact that in all spheres of social life excessive complexity leads to inherently fragile situations.
+Humans perceive this intuitively and try to stay away from highly complex situations.
 Learn Biology Online For Free with our Huge Collection of Open Courses If you’ve always been interested to learn more about nature and the diversity of life, you can now Learn Biology Online for Free!
 Free Biology courses are easy to find yet some of the ones you find may not be worth your time.
 We’ve put together a list of Biology courses from well-respected institutions such as John Hopkins, Yale, MIT, Stanford, and UCLA.

 10 Best Tools for Teachers and Students to Use in 2014 All teachers have a goal to establish clear, friendly, but authoritative communication with students and their parents.
 Parent meetings are not the most relaxed environment for the teachers to share their expectations and plans, which is why many educators have started using online tools to make this process easier.
 As a teacher, I have been using many web-based tools to bring some fun into the classes and make the communication with my students and their parents more effective.
 I’ve chosen some of the most useful tools to present in this list, which will hopefully be implemented in the teaching techniques of an increased number of educators during the upcoming year.
 1. A gold-leaf electroscope A gold-leaf electroscope Added by David Fairhurst on Feb 6, 2008 An interactive animation showing a gold-leaf electroscope.